GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 This discussion board has a lot of the tools folks expect for managing discussions:

-   -There are threaded comments to help organize different topics of conversation.
+   * There are threaded comments to help organize different topics of conversation.

-   -There are simple ways to sort and filter discussions, and labeling as well.
+   * There are simple ways to sort and filter discussions, and labeling as well.

-   -And discussions also offer native upvoting functionality, which gives everyone an easy method for expressing interest in a component, and gives the USWDS team an easy
-    method of assessing that interest.
+   * And discussions also offer native upvoting functionality, which gives everyone an easy method for expressing interest in a component, and gives the USWDS team an easy method of assessing that interest.

 **Slide 62:** What do you need to know to start a discussion?
 Really, just two things:

-   -Are you interested in suggesting a new component?
+   * Are you interested in suggesting a new component?

-   -And, is there already an existing discussion about that new component?
+   * And, is there already an existing discussion about that new component?

 If you are, and there isn't, go ahead and start a new discussion!